stronnag/mwptools/docs/manual/docs/mwp-multi-procotol.md

 ### WSL UDP bridge

-As WSL does not support USB serial connections, mwp provides a bespoke serial / UDP bridge using the pseudo-device name `udp://__MWP_SERIAL_HOST:17071`.
+As WSL does not directly support USB serial connections, mwp provides a bespoke serial / UDP bridge using the pseudo-device name `udp://__MWP_SERIAL_HOST:17071`.
 See the [WSL article](mwp-in-Windows-11---WSL-G.md) for more detail.

 ## Multi Protocol selection